Mechanical Engineering (ME)

 ME 5980.
 Numerical Methods for Engineer.
 3 Credits.

 Foundational concepts of numerical integration, numerical differentiation, and numerical approximation and solution of differential and partial differential equations of the type encountered in the analysis of engineering problems and data processing.
-Prerequisites: MATH 3201; MATH 2522 or MATH 2544.
+Prerequisite: Graduate student or Instructor permission; content knowledge of calculus through differential equations (such as MATH 3201) and linear algebra (such as MATH 2522 or MATH 2544) assumed.
 Cross-listed with: CEE 5980.

 ME 5990.
 Special Topics.
 1-18 Credits.